Overlanding Gear List for Beginners — What to Bring on Your First Trip

 Camp Kitchen, Shelter, and Sleep

 This is where most beginner overlanders overspend too early.
 Resist the rooftop tent until your third or fourth trip.
+Seriously.

 Shelter and Sleep

-Rooftop tents are genuinely convenient.
-Setup takes three minutes.
-You are sleeping off wet ground, off rocky ground, off the ground that had a scorpion walking across it at 10pm.
-The entry-level models — Smittybilt Overlander Tent, roughly $800 — are not amazing quality but they work.
-The better ones (CVT Mt.
-Rainier, Front Runner Roof Top Tent) run $1,200 to $2,000.
+Rooftop tents are genuinely convenient — setup in three minutes, sleeping off wet ground, off rocky ground, off whatever was crawling across the site at 10pm.
+Entry-level models like the Smittybilt Overlander at roughly $800 work fine.
+The better ones — CVT Mt.
+Rainier, Front Runner Roof Top Tent — run $1,200 to $2,000.
+That’s not a beginner purchase.

-That is not a beginner purchase.
-A quality 3-season ground tent in the $150 to $250 range — REI Half Dome 2 Plus at $199, Big Agnes Copper Spur at $250 for a more packable option — will serve you completely well for your first several trips.
-Pair it with a Therm-a-Rest NeoAir XTherm or Nemo Tensor sleeping pad (both around $180 to $220) and you have a warm, comfortable sleep system that cost you less than the cheapest rooftop tent on the market.
+A quality 3-season ground tent in the $150 to $250 range handles your first several trips without compromise.
+The REI Half Dome 2 Plus at $199 is nearly indestructible.
+The Big Agnes Copper Spur at $250 packs smaller.
+Pair either one with a Therm-a-Rest NeoAir XTherm or Nemo Tensor sleeping pad — both around $180 to $220 — and you have a warm, functional sleep system that cost less than the cheapest rooftop tent on the market.

 Water